The Hope Center

 The Hope Center uses several therapy approaches, including play therapy, trauma-focused cognitive behavioral therapy, and EMDR.
 Counselors help children reshape the story of what happened to them, understand that the trauma was not their fault, and rebuild a healthier sense of self.

-Children who struggle with trauma may have trouble in school, withdraw from others, or fall in with the wrong crowd.
+Children who struggle with emotional distress may have trouble in school, withdraw from others, or fall in with the wrong crowd.
 The Hope Center helps children learn how to express their feelings, talk with their parents, and begin thinking about their goals and dreams.
 The Hope Center serves children ages 3 to 18, young adults ages 18 to 23, and parents of children ages 0 to 18 who need support with parenting.
 Most sessions are in person, though telehealth is available.
 The center also has a play therapy room and a sensory room.